QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 #### Download Student QR Code

+**From Table View:**

-1. Click on a student
+1. Click the QR icon next to a student
+2. Choose "View QR Code" for modal display
+3. Or access full profile for download

+**From Card View:**

+1. Click "View Large QR" button on any card
-2. Click **Download QR Code**
+2. Modal displays high-resolution QR code
-3. PNG file downloads to your computer
-4. Print or display as needed
+3. Download option available in modal

+**Printing Tips:**

+- QR codes are optimized for bottle cap printing
+- Use high-contrast settings on your printer
+- Test print on similar material first
+- Ensure QR code is at least 1cm x 1cm when printed

 ---